hovu96/splunk_as_a_service_app/README.md

 # Splunk as a Service App

-A Splunk app to deploy, manage and monitor other Splunk environments in remote Kubernetes clusters.
+A Splunk app to deploy, manage and monitor Splunk environments in remote Kubernetes clusters.

 ![Service-Overview](docs/ServiceOverview.png)